 b.
 Coaching questions for goal-setting

-When clients wish to enrol in a life coaching program, they have certain goals in their mind or an expected outcome that they foresee.
-Hence, goal setting coaching questions that help you comprehend their future goals (career and personal), objectives and obstacles are the bedrock of any life coaching program.
+When clients wish to enroll in a life coaching program, they have certain goals in their mind or an expected outcome that they foresee.
+Hence, goal-setting coaching questions that help you comprehend their future goals (career and personal), objectives, and obstacles are the bedrock of any life coaching program.

 Mostly the life coaching client onboarding questionnaire gives a sneak-peek into the client’s personal life.
-Life coach intake questionnaire helps you fathom the extent to which their current environment or past experiences are affecting their ability to achieve their goals.
+It helps you fathom the extent to which their current environment or past experiences are affecting their ability to achieve their goals.
 Here are the goal-setting life coaching intake questions that you must include in your client onboarding intake form:

 Questions are a gateway to transformation